prmr/SoftwareDesign/modules/Module-08.md

 ## Exercises

+For maximum learning effectiveness, I recommend peeking at the [answers](answers/Answers-08.md) only after giving the problems an honest try.

 1. Add Visitor support to the class hierarchy below by completing the class diagram.
 Include a `PrintVisitor` as part of the design.
 Using a sequence diagram, show a scenario of a traversal through a directory object with the print visitor.
 The `PrintVisitor` prints the name of each file it visits.
 Implement a mock-up of the design in code, and use the debugger to validate your sequence diagram.
 ![](figures/m08-FileSystem.png)
 2. Extend the file system class hierarchy to include a `HiddenDirectory` class that is a subclass of `Directory`.
 For the purpose of this exercise, a hidden directory behaves just like a directory, but prints the name as `"." + getName().` Adjust both the diagrams and the code in consequence.